On this page

 If you reach your preservation age (see above), you can start a transition-to-retirement income stream (TRIS).
 This is a superannuation pension stream that you can draw while you’re still working.
 It can be a way to scale back your working hours and plan effectively for your retirement.

 For example, you can work less hours or salary sacrifice into super to save tax, while using your TRIS to supplement your salary so you can maintain your lifestyle.

 3. Age 60 or over and ceasing employment

 You can access your super if you’re aged 60 and over and you stop working, even if you subsequently get another job with another employer.
 As mentioned earlier, super payments are generally tax-free once you turn 60.

 4. Age 65 or over

+These is the simplest condition of release.
 Once you turn 65, you can access your super even if you haven’t retired.
-Learn more about accessing your super at age 65 or over.

 When you die, your dependants or nominated beneficiaries will be entitled to receive what’s left of your super.

 If the recipients are your dependants (e.g. a spouse or child under the age of 18), your super balance can be paid either as a lump sum or an income stream.